Rethinking Person Re-Identification via Semantic-Based Pretraining: Experimental Results

 \subsection{Supervised Fine-tuning}

-In this paper, the Re-ID caption data is the fundamental part of the semantic-based pretraining baseline.
+In this work, the caption data for Re-ID event is the fundamental part of the semantic-based pretraining baseline.
 Here, we adopt supervised fine-tuning performance on real datasets as the indicator to show the quality of \textit{FineGPR-C} caption dataset.
 From Table~\ref{tab1}, we can obviously observe that the results of supervised learning are significantly promoted by using our method.
-For example, when training and testing on Market with ImageNet pretrained model, we can only achieve a rank-1 accuracy of \textbf{94.3\%}, while our VTBR method on \textit{FineGPR-C} can obtain a competitive performance of \textbf{93.6\%}.
+For example, when training and testing on Market-1501 with ImageNet pretrained model, we can only achieve a rank-1 accuracy of \textbf{94.3\%}, while our VTBR method on \textit{FineGPR-C} can obtain a competitive performance of \textbf{93.6\%}.
 After employing the Refined Selecting strategy, our VTBR+RS reaches a remarkable performance of \textbf{94.9\%} with \textbf{1.4$\times$} fewer pretraining images (\textbf{0.91M} vs. \textbf{1.28M}), leading to a record mAP performance of \textbf{85.3\%}.
-Not surprisingly, same performance gain can also be achieved on Duke.
+Not surprisingly, same performance gain can also be achieved on DukeMTMC-reID dataset.
 The success of VTBR can be largely contributed to the discriminative features learned by semantic captions in a data-efficient manner.